AnnikaCodes/betterpoll/README.md

 ## Configuration
 Configure the databases in `Rocket.toml`; an [example](https://github.com/AnnikaCodes/betterpoll/blob/main/backend/Rocket.example.toml) is provided.

+You'll also need to specify `ALLOWED_ORIGINS` as an environment variable (or in a `.env` file); it is a regular expression specifying allowed origins for CORS.

 ## Voting algorithms
 [`tallystick`](https://crates.io/crate/tallystick) is used to provide implementations of the voting algorithms.
 Currently, only the Schulze method is supported, but it's definitely possible to add more in the future.